harvardartmuseums/api-docs/sections/object.md

 **images** describes the images of the object
 An object may have zero or more images.
 As of March 2016, 91% of our objects have at least one image.

+`alttext` - is a short description of the most relevant, prominent features or general characteristics of the image
 `baseimageurl` - is the primary internet address for the image and is delivered through our [default image delivery service](https://github.com/harvardartmuseums/api-docs#default-service)
 `copyright` - is the copyright for the image
+`description` - is a long description of the contents of the image
 `displayorder` - is the preferred sequence number for the image within a group of images in the context of the object record; sequencing is especially important for manuscripts and books; an image with displayorder = 1 can be thought of as the current canonical image for the object
 `format` - is the [media type/MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the image (typically image/jpeg)
 `height` - is the height of the image in pixels